Our Guided Saddle Fitting Help

 Measurements are crucial in choosing a well-fitting saddle, both for the sake of you and your horse.

 Most often we get calls about choosing the correct tree size.
 Does your horse need a semiquarter horse or full quarter horse bar?
 What's the difference?
-We demystify it here.
-Take a look, then feel free to use our downloadable gullet templates for some hands-on measurements of your horse.
+Feel free to use our downloadable gullet templates for some hands-on measurements of your horse.
 The Saddle Expert System will quickly and easily help you to decipher what tree size will be perfect for your horse.

 Once you're armed with knowledge and measurements, it's much easier to narrow down what you're looking for.